 Using this method, we query special API’s for attribution data of special partners like: Facebook, AdWords, Twitter, Apple Search Ads, Snapchat, Yahoo Gemini.

 In accordance with Google and Apple privacy policies, Singular tracks unique devices and their attribution information, using the user-resettable Google Advertising ID (AIFA) and iOS Advertising ID (IDFA).

 Singular retains a device’s install attribution information for two years to ensure attribution and cohort accuracy.
 Re-engagements can be tracked any number of times with supported partners.

 Re-engagement attributions are where existing users who have installed the app already, are actively re-targeted by a campaign.
-These attributions are only supported through campaigns where the tracking-tag is [enabled for re-engagement] (placeholder).
+Re-engagement is supported for:

-Event attribution is based on the device’s attribution.
-For example, an event that occurs on the device will be attributed to the source of the device’s last attribution, whether it be the install attribution or re-engagement attribution.
+Event attribution is based on the device’s original attribution source.
+An event that occurs on the device will be attributed to the source of the device’s last attribution, whether it be the install attribution or re-engagement attribution.

 - re-engagement is attributed to "Facebook" within the attribution window